jankazil/torch-tk/README.md

    Wrapper classes for PyTorch optimizers that make the optimizers self-describing and automatically reconstructible by the `CheckPointManager`

 - `Trainer`

   - Trains a model from
     - a `torch.utils.data.DataLoader`
     - or directly from tensors, using an efficient batching mechanism
   - Records training loss and model timing per epoch

+- `MaskedTrainer`

+  - Trains a model when target tensors may contain missing values represented by `NaN`
+  - Requires a masked loss function that
+    - excludes `NaN` target values before computing the loss
+    - returns both the scalar loss and the number of valid prediction-target pairs used in the loss calculation
+  - Trains from
+    - a `torch.utils.data.DataLoader`
+    - or directly from tensors, using an efficient batching mechanism
+  - Skips batches with no valid target values
+  - Records training loss, optional validation loss, and model timing per diagnostic epoch

 - `CheckPointManager`

   - Saves and restores model training states
   - Automatically rebuilds both a model and its optimizer from a saved checkpoint file